pucelle/flit.js/README.md

 ## Features

  - Written in typescript.
+ - Using ES template literal to render component.
  - Using `Proxy` to observe data changes and update components automatically.
  - Supports partial rendering.
+ - Supports scoped style by rendering CSS codes dynamically.

 For more details, preview [flit-ui](https://github.com/pucelle/flit-ui).